khjde1207/khjde1207.github.io/datas/readme/readme_en.txt

   - In this case, it comes out like an extraterrestrial character, not Korean, so you can't read it in TTS.

-  - The solver can extract this by using the function of extracting it as an image in a way, and then by turning the OCR.
+  - As a way to solve this problem, the function of extracting an image can be used, and then the OCR can be rotated to extract it.

 7. How to set up TTS: